Anna-Stacy/gencg_h2501/WeeklyJournals/Week_11.md

 [Image: Disc studies showing rays vs craters; warm palette vs cool palette.]

 ## Influences & References
 This week’s influence was the long tradition of symbolic substitution in art: you don’t always depict the thing, you depict its meaning.
 That matters for my final project because I want the sun/moon to read as mood and cycle, not as an astronomy lesson.
-I also kept thinking back to Week 7 faces—because making the disc into a face gives it emotional clarity.
+I also kept thinking back to Week 7 faces, because making the disc into a face gives it emotional clarity.
 A smiling sun and a calm moon become instant mood cues.

 ## Algorithmic Thinking
 The logic started to become layered and modular.
 Background layer handles atmosphere.
 Foreground disc handles the main identity.
 Detail layers toggle or fade based on state: rays appear in day, stars appear in night, textures shift depending on the parameter.
 The rule is consistency: one driving variable controls all these layers, so the sketch stays cohesive.